tremor-rs/tremor-runtime/README.md

 #### mssql

 The mssql plugin executes a query against a mssql database and feeds the rows as JSON into kafka.
 The query can be executed on a periodic basis.
-It is confugured using the following config: `{"host": "<sql server host>"[, "port": <sql server port default - 1433>], "username": "<username>", "password": "<password>", "query": "<query to run>"[, "interval_ms": <interval in milliseconds to re-execute the query>]}`
+It is configured using the following config: `{"host": "<sql server host>"[, "port": <sql server port default - 1433>], "username": "<username>", "password": "<password>", "query": "<query to run>"[, "interval_ms": <interval in milliseconds to re-execute the query>]}`

 Note: As this is JSON encoded some type information will be lost!